prathamkumarr/sales-analysis-python/README.md

 ✔ Visualization of Sales Trends: Using Matplotlib & Seaborn to create bar charts and line graphs.

 🛠 Installation & Usage
-🔧 Requirements
-Make sure you have Python 3.x and the required libraries installed:

-bash
-Copy
-Edit
 pip install pandas matplotlib seaborn numpy jupyter
 📜 Running the Project
 1️⃣ Clone the repository